chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 	* ``gmres`` (default parameter value), a GMRES iterative solver with ILU preconditioning.
 	* ``amg``, a GMRES iterative solver with AMG preconditioning and an ILU coarsener and smoother.
 	* ``bicgstab``, a BICGSTAB iterative solver with ILU preconditioning.
+	* ``gcr``, a General conjugate residual iterative solver with ILU preconditioning.
+This solver is directly implemented in Lethe.
+It is experimental and should only be used for development purposes
 	* ``direct``, a direct solver using `TrilinosWrappers::SolverDirect <https://www.dealii.org/current/doxygen/deal.II/classTrilinosWrappers_1_1SolverDirect.html>`_.

 	.. hint::